bnoguchi/everyauth/README.md

       .label User Facebook Id
       .value #{everyauth.facebook.user.id}

-`mongoose-auth` also provides convenience methods on the `ServerRequest` instance `req`.
+`everyauth` also provides convenience methods on the `ServerRequest` instance `req`.
 From any scope that has access to `req`, you get the following convenience getters and methods:

 - `req.loggedIn` - a Boolean getter that tells you if the request is by a logged in user
-- `req.user`     - the mongoose User document associated with the session
+- `req.user`     - the User document associated with the session
 - `req.logout()` - clears the sesion of your auth data

 ## Configuring a Module